-The Homestead Housing Authority is a Section 8 Public Housing Agency in Homestead, Florida.
+Homestead Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 The Homestead Housing Authority serves Homestead, Florida, including areas from Florida City, to Northwest Flagler Street in Miami.

-As of March 31st, 2016 the Homestead Housing Authority manages 1,579 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Homestead Housing Authority manages 1,745 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 195 vouchers in the past year.
 The average voucher holder has received housing benefits for 11 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 75 months on the waiting list1.